 Now she is one of those agents, and the secrets she discovers may well cost her her life…

 “Overall, this was a fantastic read that put short stories together in a form that held my interest, and I definitely look forward to reading more from this author.
 Hopefully that whetted your interest, and I highly recommend getting this book!”
 Read the whole review here!

 “I was thrilled with myself for finding this book.
 The writing is not only excellent, but more importantly, the characters are fabulous: three-dimensional, multi-faceted and realistic.
 The short stories are all linked through our main character, Eva, who is such an engaging woman, and all the plots offer an original take on the haunting place phenomenon.
 Now that’s what I like!
 So many books are carbon copies of each other, it was refreshing to read something different.
 I can’t wait to know more about “Jonathan”.
 Oh yes, I do… I am intrigued by this series, and judging by this first offering, I will definitely read the next.
 I only hope I won’t have to wait too long!”

 “A wonderful book to read on long winter nights, with very atmospheric stories that range from delightfully spooky to deep and philosophical, with the frame narrative ending in an unexpected twist.”

 “The reports are wonderfully varied and well documented.
-The characters are clearly drawn and recognizable.
 The English language used in the book is of a very high level, which I enjoyed very much during reading.
 The background information at the end of the book is an extra treat.”